-- Drive your tow vehicle onto the scale but do not drive your trailer axle onto the scale.
+Drive your tow vehicle onto the scale but do not drive your trailer axle onto the scale.
 Record the weight A: (Tow Vehicle Plus Tongue Weight) 7,600 lbs.
+(See illustration)

-See Step 1 in the illustration on the next page. - 2.
-Pull forward so that both the tow vehicle and the trailer are on the scale.
+- 2. Pull forward so that both the tow vehicle and the trailer are on the scale.
 Record the weight B: (Gross Vehicle Weight of Tow Vehicle plus Trailer) 13,000 lbs.
-See Step 2 in the illustration on the next page. - 3.
-Pull tow vehicle off of the scale, disconnect the trailer from the tow vehicle while leaving trailer on the scale.
+(See illustration) - Pull tow vehicle off of the scale, disconnect the trailer from the tow vehicle while leaving trailer on the scale.
 Record the weight: C (Gross Vehicle Weight of Trailer) 6,000 lbs.
-See Step 3 in the illustration on the next page.
+(See illustration)

-Calculate Weight of Tow Vehicle:

-B minus C = D or 13,000-6,000 = 7,000 lbs.
+Calculate Weight of Tow Vehicle: B minus C equals D or 13,000-6,000 = 7,000 lbs.